Home Features FAQ About Create Trip Open App

 A cheaper flight that lands too late can create a more expensive group outcome.
 Prism helps keep those tradeoffs visible instead of letting price alone drive the decision.

-Keep itinerary context attached to arrival choices.
+Tie the itinerary to arrival choices.

 Arrival timing affects hotel check-in, airport transfer plans, and what the group can do on day one.
 Prism connects candidate flights to the shared itinerary instead of leaving that coordination in chat.